konomiyuzu/RoR2/CustomChaosPool/Export/README.md

 >this would select the Preon Accumulator(0), the Disposable Missile Launcher(Disposable Missle Launcher) and the Backup(DroneBackup)
 #### **please note that if you have modded equipment indexes would be different**

-The Config is also case and space insensitive
+The Config also has options for case and space insensitivity
-> **for example** : "vOLc aNic eGG " or "eccentricvase" are both valid inputs
+> **for example** : "vOLc aNic eGG " or "eccentricvase" can both be valid inputs
 ### Config Options

+#### Capitalization Insensitivity

+> Enables Capitilization insensitivity
+> **for example** : "Eccentric Vase" and "eccentric vase" will both work with this enabled
+> Some modded equipment might have the same internal name with different capitilizations so try disabling this if that's the case

+#### Space Insensitivity

+> Enables Space insensitivity
+> **for example** : "Eccentric Vase" and "Ecc entri c Vase " will both work with this enabled
+> Some modded equipment might have the same name with different Spacing so try disabling this if that's the case

 #### Remove Equipment